Alt-right

-The alt-right, an abbreviation of alternative right, is a far-right, white nationalist movement.
-A largely online phenomenon, the alt-right originated in the United States during the late 2000s before increasing in popularity during the mid-2010s and establishing a presence in other countries, and then declining since 2017.
-The term is ill-defined, having been used in different ways by alt-right members, media commentators, journalists, and academics.
+The alt-right (abbreviated from alternative right), or dissident right, is a far-right, white nationalist movement.
+A largely online phenomenon, the alt-right originated in the United States during the late 2000s before increasing in popularity and establishing a presence in other countries during the mid-2010s.
+The term is ill-defined and has been used in different ways by academics, journalists, media commentators, and alt-right members themselves.

 In 2010, the American white nationalist Richard B. Spencer launched The Alternative Right webzine.
 His "alternative right" was influenced by earlier forms of American white nationalism, as well as paleoconservatism, the Dark Enlightenment, and the Nouvelle Droite.
-His term was shortened to "alt-right", and popularised by far-right participants of /pol/, the politics board of web forum 4chan.
+His term was shortened to "alt-right" and popularized by far-right participants of /pol/, the politics board of the web forum 4chan.
 It came to be associated with other white nationalist websites and groups, including Andrew Anglin's Daily Stormer, Brad Griffin's Occidental Dissent, and Matthew Heimbach's Traditionalist Worker Party.
 Following the 2014 Gamergate controversy, the alt-right made increasing use of trolling and online harassment to raise its profile.
-In 2015, it attracted broader attention—particularly through coverage on Steve Bannon's Breitbart News—due to alt-right support for Donald Trump's 2016 presidential campaign.
+It attracted broader attention in 2015, particularly through coverage on Steve Bannon's Breitbart News, due to alt-right support for Donald Trump's presidential campaign.
 Upon being elected, Trump disavowed the movement.
-Attempting to move from a web-based to a street-based movement, Spencer and other alt-rightists organized the August 2017 Unite the Right rally in Charlottesville, Virginia, which led to violent clashes with counter-demonstrators.
+Attempting to transform itself from an online-based movement to a physical one, Spencer and other alt-right figures organized the August 2017 Unite the Right rally in Charlottesville, Virginia, which led to violent clashes with counter-demonstrators and resulted in one death when an alt-right member drove his car through the crowd of counter-demonstrators.
 The fallout from the rally resulted in a decline of the alt-right.